-Offset printing companies use the same method for business cards, brochures, magazines, presentation folders, and books because of the benefits it offers.
-The rubber blanket in offset printing sticks to the texture, which improves print quality and ensures clear and sharp images.
-Printing plates for offset printing are also fast and easy to produce.
+- Offset printing companies use the same method for business cards, brochures, magazines, presentation folders, and books because of the benefits it offers.
+The rubber blanket in printing sticks to the texture, which improves print quality and ensures clear and sharp images.
+Printing plates are also fast and easy to produce.

 What are the drawbacks of offset printing?